 MIT’s D'Arpino notes that while there is a lot of excitement in some quarters regarding the potential benefits of using AI-powered robots in industrial settings, there is also a lot of misunderstanding as to what such technologies are capable of doing.
 “Because of press stories and movies, some people think robots can do everything and that they will have the same level of cognitive processing that we have,” D'Arpino says.
 “That's not true.
 And I don’t think it's going to happen in my lifetime."

-AI on the edge: Lessons for leaders
+AI and IoT: Lessons for leaders

 - AI can multiply the effectiveness of industrial automation beyond the narrow tasks that robots once performed.